 After five years as the captain of the American team, Ashe was fed up with the attitude of his best players, and tired of running after them to participate.

 “The most difficult part was not always having the best American players available for competition,” said Ashe.
 “A Davis Cup captain does not have the same authority of (LA Lakers coach) Pat Riley,” he added, quoted by The Los Angeles Times.
 “You can’t pull McEnroe down if he misbehaves.
 You can’t fine them.
 You can’t not put somebody on the team just because he’s not liked.
 You simply have to make do with what you’ve got.
 They only play one or two times a year.”

 In his resignation statement, he explained: “I’ve considered stepping down from the position for the past few weeks.
 I’ve decided it is in the best interests of the team and me personally to relinquish this captaincy.”

-The new captain of the American team would be Tom Gorman.
-The United States would not win the Davis Cup before 1990.
-That year, the rising stars Michael Chang and Andre Agassi would win the crown, defeating Australia in the final.
+Ashe would be replaced as captain of the American Davis Cup team would be Tom Gorman.
+The United States would not win the Davis Cup again before 1990.
+That year, rising stars Michael Chang and Andre Agassi would win the title, defeating Australia in the final.

-Ashe, who, as a 12-year old, had told his brother he wanted to be “the Jackie Robinson of tennis”, would publish in 1988 a three-volume book titled A Hard Road to Glory: A History of the African-American Athlete, which he would consider as a more important achievement than any of his tennis successes.
-He would die in 1993 from AIDS, which he had contracted from a blood transfusion in the 1980s.
+Ashe, who had told his brother when he was 12 years old that he wanted to be “the Jackie Robinson of tennis”, would publish a three-volume book titled A Hard Road to Glory: A History of the African-American Athlete in 1988, which he would consider an even more important achievement than any of his tennis successes.
+He would die in 1993 from died from AIDS-related pneumonia at the age of 49, having contracted the disease from a blood transfusion in the 1980s.